 - Don’t smoke: Smoking leads to disease and disability and harms nearly every organ of the body.
 Smoking is a major cause of cardiovascular disease (CVD) and causes one of every four deaths from CVD, according to the CDC.
 Quitting smoking is one of the most important actions people who smoke can take to reduce their risk for cardiovascular disease.
 It not only reduces the risk of disease and death from cardiovascular disease, it also reduces markers of inflammation and hypercoagulability.

 - The importance of sleep: There is evidence that inadequate sleep — that is, not just too few hours of sleep, but also poor sleep — is associated with an increased risk of adverse cardiovascular risk factors such as obesity, high blood pressure, Type 2 diabetes and overall cardiovascular disease.
+These are the groups of patients who have a higher risk of suffering from heart problems.

 In celebration of Heart Month this February, NewYork-Presbyterian Hudson Valley Hospital is offering many free virtual classes and events to promote heart health in the community.
 Join hospital leaders on February 25 as well, as they share more information about the upcoming cardiac catheterization lab opening this spring.